groue/GRMustache/Guides/runtime.md

 ### Protected contexts

 *Protected contexts* let you make sure some keys get always evaluated to the same value, regardless of objects that enter the context stack.
-Check the [Protected Contexts Guide](protected_contexts.md).
+Check the [Security Guide](security.md#protected-contexts).

 ### Tag delegates